When you’re choosing which skills to include on your CV, it’s important to focus on the ones that are most relevant for the job.

-In this article, we’ll cover when it’s a good idea to put your driving licence on your CV and where you should include it if you choose to do so.
+In this article, we’ll cover when you should put your driving licence on your CV and how to do so effectively.

 Should you put your driving licence on your CV?